The Burlington Magazine

+A selection of historical issues of The Burlington Magazine.

+A selection of themed issues of The Burlington Magazine.

-The Burlington Magazine is a monthly publication that covers the fine and decorative arts of all periods.
+The Burlington Magazine is a British monthly publication that covers the fine and decorative arts of all periods.
 Established in 1903, it is the longest running and most distinguished art journal in the English language.
 It has been published by a charitable organisation since 1986.
 From 2018 it has also published the online, open-access contemporary art platform, Burlington Contemporary.

 History

 The magazine was established in 1903 by a group of art historians and connoisseurs which included Roger Fry, Herbert Horne, Bernard Berenson, and Charles Holmes.
 Its most esteemed editors have been Roger Fry (1909–1919), Herbert Read (1933–1939), and Benedict Nicolson (1948–1978).
+It was originally headquartered in New Burlington Street, London, near Burlington House, the home of the Royal Academy of Arts.

 The journal's structure was based on its contemporary British publication The Connoisseur, which was mainly aimed at collectors and had connections with the art market.
 The Burlington Magazine, however, added to this late Victorian tradition of market-based criticism new elements of historical research inspired by the leading academic German periodicals and created a formula that has remained almost intact to date: a combination of authoritative archival and object-based art historical research juxtaposed with current art news, exhibitions and sales.
 The lavishness of the publication almost immediately created financial troubles and in January 1905 Fry embarked on an American tour to find sponsorship to assure the survival of the journal, which he had quickly recognized as a magazine for the developing study of art history.